fljdin/fragment/README.md

 ### StringRule

 The `StringRule` struct defines simple string-based rules to detect the start and stop of fragments.
-Here a concise example of newline separated fragments with an exception rule when escape character preceed a newline (inpired from shell syntax).
+Here's a concise example of newline separated fragments with an exception rule when escape character preceed a newline (inpired from shell syntax).